Skip to content

 Primary storage is fast and temporary.
 Secondary storage is permanent.

-• Primary: RAM and cache - hold active data while the computer runs; lost on power off
+• Primary: registers, cache, and RAM.
+Holds active data while the computer runs; lost on power off.

-• Secondary: HDD, SSD, USB drives, cloud - store data permanently
+• Secondary: HDD, SSD, USB drives, cloud.
+Stores data permanently.

 Primary storage is volatile.
 Secondary storage is non-volatile.